U.S. tells Chinese diplomats to give notice of meetings

 “What we’re trying to accomplish here is ... get closer to a reciprocal situation, hopefully with the desired end effect of having the Chinese government provide greater access to our diplomats in China,” the official said.

+In a post on Twitter, China’s embassy in Washington said the “latest restrictions” on Chinese diplomats were in violation of the 1961 Vienna Convention on Diplomatic Relations.

+“So far, the Chinese side does not have similar requirements on American diplomats and consular officers in China,” it added.

-The onus will be on the Chinese to notify the State Department of their meetings, the officials said.
+The State Department officials said the onus would be on Chinese diplomats and officials to notify the State Department of their planned meetings in the United States.

 They would not discuss the consequences for any Chinese official who does not comply with the new requirement, which went into effect on Wednesday.

-Reporting by Doina Chiacu and David Brunnstrom; Editing by Sandra Maler and Cynthia Osterman
+Reporting by Doina Chiacu and David Brunnstrom; Editing by Cynthia Osterman and Richard Pullin